Denmark is not only a country in Europe, it is also a forested village in Western Australia, loved for its beaches, wineries and tree-lined drives.

 - Sipping a cool climate wine and chatting to its creator

-- Being massaged to a symphony of native birds, frogs and rustling leaves
+- Being serenaded by a symphony of native birds, frogs and rustling leaves

 Cruise beneath tall trees on an epic scenic drive